issacdowling/selfhostedsmarthomeguide/README.md

 ```
 In timer_finished_audio, change the username if it's not the same as mine!

-Now we'll make it all executable:
+Now we'll make it all executable and enable it:
 ```
 sudo chmod +x ~/sync-conveniences/timer.py sudo chmod +x ~/sync-conveniences/timer-sounder.py